RedwanulKarim612/scKAR/README.md

 ## Installation

 scKAR requires Python and R dependencies.
+Standard C++ compiler is also needed.
 To install the required environment, follow these steps:

 ### Setting up Python Environment
 ```sh